Volkspark Hasenheide

-The Volkspark Hasenheide is a park of around fifty hectares in the Berlin district of Neukölln on the border with Kreuzberg.
+The Volkspark Hasenheide is a park of around fifty hectares in the Berlin quarter of Neukölln on the border with Kreuzberg.
 The name of the park goes back to the use of the area as a rabbit enclosure from 1678.
-The Great Elector, Frederick William hunted there.
+The Great Elector, Frederick William, hunted there.

 History

 Long before the planning for Hasenheide as a park, there was a cemetery located there.
 Originating in 1798, it was the first Muslim burial place near Berlin.
 Turks who died in Berlin were buried there.